 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where native silver typically forms.
+Look in hydrothermal veins country, the host setting where native silver typically forms.
 If you start seeing calcite, galena, safflorite in float, you are in the right ground.
 Field specimens usually show a wire-like, dendritic, arborescent, massive, or as scales habit, so train your eye for that shape before scanning the outcrop.